-If you do not have easy access to the internet, you can download and print an application form below, or ask for one to be sent by using the quick contact form.
+If you do not have easy access to the internet, you can download and print an application form below, or ask for one to be sent by using My Coastline.
 After you return the form we add your details to HomeSwapper.
 You can then look through the printed HomeSwapper lists we keep in reception at Coastline House.
 These are updated every month.

 A £100 payment from each Coastline Housing customer taking part in an exchange must be made before the process is started.
 This fee is broken down as follows:

 The £25 administration fee is non-refundable should any party including Coastline Housing cancel the exchange at any time.

 The £75 safety check fee is only refundable if the exchange is cancelled by any party including Coastline Housing prior to the safety checks being carried out.

 It is important that you check your eligibility to move prior to making an application, and that the people involved in the exchange are committed to moving.

 All new tenancies with Coastline Housing require two weeks rent in advance to be paid.
 This payment must be made before the exchange is completed.

 To read our mutual exchange policy and grounds for refusal information please visit our policies page.You do not have the right to exchange if your tenancy is an assured shorthold.